Are you struggling to shift your dog's yeast infection? Our experts offer their advice...

 (Q) One of my dogs has a yeast infection and is currently undergoing treatment.
 I want to avoid it happening again.
 I realise that it could be down to an allergy, as yet undetermined, or it could be because she has had a number of antibiotics this year.
-I have read that limiting any source of sugar can help (no grains, no sugary food like honey, no fruit, and no sugary vegetables such as carrots, potatoes, and sweet potatoes).

-(A) Vet Roberta Baxter says: Yeast infections can relate to a disorder in the natural balance between bacteria and yeasts in the skin and other areas.
+(A) Vet Roberta Baxter says: Yeast infections in dogs can relate to a disorder in the natural balance between bacteria and yeasts in the skin and other areas.
 Most active yeast infections are in the skin, although they can also occur in the mouth and other places such as the ears.